rifandani/vscode-ecosystem/README.md

 Check the full details in [logger docs](./src/docs/logger.md)

-## Region Marker (Coming Soon)
+## Region

-Define your code regions, fold and unfold them easily in your editor.
+Automatic code regions marker and view all marker easily in your editor.

-Check the full details in [region folding docs](./src/docs/region-folding.md)
+Check the full details in [region docs](./src/docs/region.md)

 ### Issues and Roadmap